Chapter 7: Nucleophilic Substitution Reactions

 Kinetics of Nucleophilic Substitution Reaction

 Kinetics is the study of the rate of a chemical reaction or how fast the reaction occurs.
-Reaction rate data help shed light on the understanding of reaction mechanisms or the step-by-step electron transfer process.
+Reaction rate data helps shed light on the understanding of reaction mechanisms or the step-by-step electron transfer process.
 Kinetic studies on nucleophilic substitution reactions indicate that there are two different rate law expressions for such reactions.
 For the two reactions below, reaction 1 is in the second order, while reaction 2 is in the first order.
-The only reason for the different kinetic rate is that the reactions go through different reaction mechanisms.
+The only reason for the different kinetic rates is that the reactions go through different reaction mechanisms.

 Reaction 1 is the substitution reaction we are already familiar with.
 It is a second-order reaction.
-That means the reaction rate depends on the concentration of both the substrate CH3Br and nucleophile OH.
-If the concentration of CH3Br is doubled, the reaction rate gets doubled, and if the concentration of OH is doubled, the reaction rate is doubled as well.
-When the concentration of both CH3Br and OH are doubled, the reaction rate increases by a factor of four.
+That means the reaction rate depends on the concentration of both the substrate CH3Br and nucleophile OH–.
+If the concentration of CH3Br is doubled, the reaction rate gets doubled, and if the concentration of OH– is doubled, the reaction rate is doubled as well.
+When the concentration of both CH3Br and OH– are doubled, the reaction rate increases by a factor of four.

 Reaction 2 is another substitution reaction example.
 The substrate here is a tertiary bromide and the nucleophile is a neutral water molecule.
 As a first-order reaction, the reaction rate depends only on the concentration of the substrate (CH3)3CBr and has nothing to do with nucleophiles.